 The history of Delos is intertwined with mythology, as it was considered to be the birthplace of Apollo, son of Zeus, and therefore a sacred place.
 Its position was also determined in mythology.
 In specific, before it became Delos, which translates to ‘visible’, it was a floating wandering rock, called ‘Ortygia’ or ‘Adilos’, which means ‘invisible’.
 Poseidon anchored the rock in the absolute center of the four points of the compass concerning its position in the Aegean Sea.
 It is located almost equidistant from the mainland to the northwest, with Chios and Rhodes to the east, Crete to the south, and the Peloponnese to the west.

-Its geographical position attracted the interest of the ancient Greeks, along with other places that hold geometrically important positions in their elaborate mathematical approach to Geography, such as Delphi.
+Its geographical position attracted the interest of the ancient Greeks, along with other places that hold geometrically important positions in their elaborate mathematical approach to geography, such as Delphi.
 The creation of these myths, given the location of the island, was simply a matter of time.
-Its geographical location did indeed bring great wealth to Delos, as Leto, Apollo's mother, had promised, a fact that unites mythology with history n the most fascinating way.
+Its geographical location did indeed bring great wealth to Delos, as Leto, Apollo's mother, had promised, a fact that is an outstanding example that unites mythology with history in the most fascinating way.

 The archaeological site of Delos - credits: discovergreece.com